SamaMostafa03/Spring_Thymeleaf_Student_Management/README.md

 ## Overview
 **Spring-Thymeleaf Student Management System** is a full-stack CRUD web application built with **Spring Boot**, **Thymeleaf**, **JPA**, and **PostgreSQL**.
-It allows users to manage student records with ease — including adding, updating, deleting, viewing, and searching for students — through a clean and responsive interface.
+It allows users to manage students and courses records with ease — including adding, updating, deleting, viewing, and searching — through a clean and responsive interface.

 This project is fully deployed on **AWS**, utilizing:
 - **AWS Elastic Beanstalk** for hosting and scaling the Spring Boot application.